carment0/popcorn/README.md

 grad_m = np.dot(grad_pred.T, U) + (reg * M)
 ```

+### Iterative Approach vs Vectorized Approach
+The rating matrix is extremely sparse, more than 99% of the whole matrix is filled with zero's.
+This creates a huge memory
+problem as we try to include more users and movies during the training phase.
+The only solution to the problem is to resort
+back to an iterative approach.

 ### Tuning Hyperparameters
 We use 90% of our training data as the pure training set while the other 10% is our validation set.
 We will use this
 validation set to tune our hyper parameters such as how many features to use, what kind of regularization we should